Wess

-Wesley Johnson known by his stage name Wess (August 13, 1945 — September 21, 2009) was an American-born Italian singer and bass guitarist, perhaps mostly known for representing Italy along with Dori Ghezzi at the Eurovision Song Contest 1975 in Stockholm, Sweden, placing third with the song "Era".
+Wesley Johnson (August 13, 1945 – September 21, 2009), known by his stage name Wess, was an American-born Italian singer and bass guitarist, perhaps mostly known for representing along with Dori Ghezzi at the Eurovision Song Contest 1975 in Stockholm, Sweden, placing third with the song "Era".

 Originally from North Carolina, Wess moved to Italy in the 1960s in pursuit of a musical career.
 He formed a successful duo with Ghezzi and achieved some hits in Italy, such as "Voglio stare con te", "Come stai?
 Con chi sei?" and "Un corpo e un'anima".
 Wess also was a singer and played bass guitar for the soul-funk band Wess & The Airedales in the 1960s and early 1970s.

-He died in 2009 in New York during his United States tour when a breathing crisis led to his death.

 Personal life

-He was the father of Deborah Johnson and UK-based R&B singer Romina Johnson, who often accompanied him as a backing singer.
+Wess was the father of Deborah Johnson and UK-based R&B singer Romina Johnson, who often accompanied him as a backing singer.
+He died following a breathing crisis in his hometown of Winston-Salem in 2009, just one day after performing in New York City during a tour.